bluefireteam/deposit/README.md

 ### Entity

-A `Entity` class is the base of the data model part of the repository pattern.
+An `Entity` class is the base of the data model part of the repository pattern.
 The class defines how data from a backend should be read and it serves as a reference to that data on the backend.

 #### Defining an Entity